Pet Care Basics, Puppy and Kitten Care

 - Large breeds need support for bone growth.
 The first eight months of fast growth can challenge a large breed dog.
 They benefit from bone support during that time.
 Doc Roy’s® Healthy Bones is a vitamin mineral supplement that will assure uninterrupted bone growth.

+Yes!
 GI upsets are common when changing homes or diet.
-It's better to prevent rather than wait for an issue to happen!
-Give them Doc Roy's® GI Synbiotics daily for the first two weeks as a preventive.
+It’s better to prevent rather than wait for an issue to happen!
+Probiotics are a must-have for a new puppy.
+Give them Doc Roy’s® GI Synbiotics daily for the first two weeks as a preventive.
 For the first two weeks, sprinkle the powder on food or feed the gel directly in the mouth.
 After two weeks the puppy will acclimate to his new schedule and be less likely to have issues.
 Keep GI Synbiotics on hand to treat any tummy upsets you may encounter in the future.
 Use twice a day when having tummy issues, then once a day for one week after recovery.
 Use daily for several days any time you change food to avoid seeing digestive problems.

 If you need tips on dealing with “puppy behavior” or effectively housebreaking a puppy, check out the books My Puppy Guide or Your Pandemic Puppy, which help new owners through common new puppy issues during the first 30 to 60 days.

 If you have more questions on must-haves for newborn puppies, call us at 800.786.4751.

 What to Expect With a New Puppy: Preventatives and Vaccines for Puppies